-On November 28, 2011, we entered into a Separation and Consulting Agreement with Mr. Washecka.
+On November 28, 2011, we entered into a Separation and Consulting Agreement with Mr. Washecka, pursuant to which Mr. Washecka ceased to be an employee as of December 31, 2011.
 For a description of the terms of this agreement, please see "Compensation Discussion and Analysis-Elements of Compensation/Components of Our Executive Compensation Program-Potential Payments Upon Death, Disability, Qualified Retirement, Termination Without Cause or a Change of Control."